itchio/itch.io/docs/accounts/followers.md

 ### Where can I see who I follow?

-If you go to [your feed][my_feed], you can click the **followers** and **following** section to see who your followers are and who's following you.
+If you go to [your feed][my_feed], you can click the **followers** and **following** sections to see who your followers are and who you're following.

 ## Why should I try to get more followers?

-If you're a game developer of creator on itch.io then getting followers can be an effective way to build your audience.
-Aside from boosting your account's cred on itch.io, having more followers means having more people you can market your work too.
+If you're a game developer or creator on itch.io, gaining followers can be a highly effective strategy to build your audience.
+Not only does it enhance the credibility of your account on itch.io, but it also provides you with a larger group of people to whom you can market your work.

-* New games or projects you release will be emailed to your followers
+* Your followers will receive an email whenever you release new games or projects.
-* New devlog posts, and any other account activity, will be published to your followers' feeds
+* Any new devlog posts or other account activity will appear in your followers' feeds.
-* If a project of yours goes on sale then anyone who follows you and doesn't own it yet is eligible for an email notification for the sale
+* If you put one of your projects on sale, followers who do not yet own it will receive an email notification about the sale.

-Having a strong follower base means that the next time you launch a project on itch.io you'll be maximizing the number of people who see it.
-This can be an important part of getting your project to rise up in our listings or have a chance at being featured on our homepage.
+Maintaining a robust follower base ensures that when you launch a new project on itch.io, you are maximizing the visibility of your work.
+This can play a crucial role in elevating your project in our listings and potentially being featured on our homepage.

 ### What's the best way to get more followers?

-itch.io loves helping developers get more followers.
-We have many reminders for anyone who positively interacts with your project.
-This includes whenever someone purchases, downloads, or rates your project.
+At itch.io, we love helping developers get more followers.
+We have many reminders for anyone who positively interacts with your project, including whenever someone purchases, downloads, or rates your project.
+However, this may not be enough, so we also recommend that creators manually promote their itch.io pages.
+Simply telling someone to follow you outright isn't the most effective approach, so we suggest including an incentive as well.
+Here's an

-This may not be enough though, so we also recommend creators to manually promote their itch.io pages as well.
-Telling someone to follow you outright isn't the most effective approach, so we recommend you include some incentive as well!
-Here's an example:
+example:

-> If you want see my progress you can follow my itch.io page here: YOUR URL
+> If you want to see my progress, you can follow my itch.io page here: YOUR URL

-Or if you have a completed project:
+If you have a completed project, you can say:

-> Did you like my game XXX, you can get updates by following my itch.io page: YOUR URL
+> Did you like my game XXX?
+You can get updates by following my itch.io page: YOUR URL

-You can suggest to follow you  by linking to your profile page.
+You can suggest a follow by linking to your profile page.
 Posting on social media, your blog, and other websites is a good way to increase your audience.

-If you have a completed work then you can also suggest someone gives you a follow directly within your game.
+If you have a completed work, you can also suggest someone gives you a follow directly within your game.
 For HTML games, you can consider suggesting a follow after someone has played your game for a bit.